ethanweber/drake/drake/examples/valkyrie/README.md

 cd drake-distro/drake/examples/valkyrie
 bazel run --config gurobi box
 ```
-If this starts running correctly, restart the valkyrie_simulation file.
-This will ensure the controller has valid input on startup.
+If this starts running correctly, restart the valkyrie simulation with the above command while the controller is running.
+This will ensure the controller starts with a valid input when the robot model loads.